 If you’ve been to the gym before, you’re probably used to seeing a squat rack in the form of more of a cage-like setup.
 This squat rack from HulkFit brings that gym-ready rack into your home for a pretty affordable price.
 While you’ll have to make sure your space is big enough to include it, the squat rack comprises a bunch of other features, including rubberized feet to protect your floors, a multi-grip pull-up bar, steel safety bars with adjustable j-hooks and much more.
 Oh, and it’s in a striking yellow color that makes it decidedly fun to use.

 6. UBOWAY Squat Rack

 For those who are brand new to squatting and don’t want to set aside a considerable amount of money to invest in a pro-grade rack, this UBOWAY Squat Rack is a fantastic beginner option.
 With a weight capacity of up to 550 pounds, this will help first-time squatters get a good feel for their capacity while they work to build and create power.
 This rack doesn’t have a lot of the other features that many of the other racks have, but that helps to drive down the price and really allows you to focus on nailing your squat form.

 7. papable Power Rack Squat Rack

-If you’re already pretty familiar with squatting in the gym and are looking for a home version that won’t cost you too much, the Power Rack Squat Rack is a good mid-level option to consider.
+If you’re already pretty familiar with squatting in the gym and are looking for a home version that won’t cost you too much, the Power Rack Squat Rack is an excellent mid-level option to consider.
 The hefty steel construction of the frame itself ensures you won’t have to worry about it falling apart on you while racking weights.
-26 different adjustable points allow you to place the steel j-hooks for your individual needs, while the u-shaped bottom provides a sturdy, safe, and secure base so you can squat without worrying about it falling over.
+Twenty-six different adjustable points allow you to place the steel j-hooks for your individual needs.
+At the same time, the u-shaped bottom provides a sturdy, safe and secure base so you can squat without worrying about it falling over.